An Algorithm for constructing Hjelmslev planes: Conclusions

-There is also scope for extending this algorithm to affine planes of higher uniformity by using the $2-$ uniform affine Hjelmselv plane generated in Algorithm \ref{alg:affine}, and the corresponding array structure as inputs in Algorithm \ref{alg:complete}.
+There is also scope for extending this algorithm to affine Hjelmslev planes of higher uniformity by using the $2$-uniform affine Hjelmslev plane generated in Algorithm \ref{alg:affine}, and the corresponding array structure as inputs in Algorithm \ref{alg:complete}.